tonywei92/tokopedia-test/README.md

 ## Acknowledgments

 * PostCSS and Autoprefixer is used to help prefix CSS vendor
-* Using Tippy.JS for Popup
+* Tippy.JS used for Popup
+* XRegExp.js used for named regular expression
+* Accounting.js used to format currency beautifully